77even/Fast-nnUNet/README.md

 - **Lightweight Design**: Greatly reduces model parameters and computational load, suitable for edge device deployment

 ## Workflow

-1. **Standard nnUNet Training**:
-   - Use the nnUNetv2 standard process for 5-fold cross-validation training
-   - Obtain high-precision but computationally intensive teacher models

-2. **Knowledge Distillation**:
-   - Train lightweight student models based on teacher models
-   - Jointly use soft labels and hard labels for distillation
-   - Maintain segmentation accuracy while significantly reducing parameter count and computational load

-3. **Multi-format Export and Deployment**:
-   - Support export to PyTorch, ONNX, and TensorRT formats
-   - Adapt to different hardware platforms and deployment environments
-   - Optimize performance for different formats

-4. ⚡ **Fast Inference**:
-   - Use distilled lightweight models for inference
-   - Fully compatible with nnUNet inference parameters
-   - Performance improved by tens of times
-   - Support multiple medical imaging modalities such as CT/MR
-   - No fixed Patch size required, completely dependent on nnUNet preprocessing configuration
-   - Achieve complete 3D image processing in seconds with TensorRT

-## Components

 The system consists of three main parts: